flamerohr/websocket-video/PROCESS.md

 It's been a long time since using WebSockets with React, so let some ideas of how to architect this cook overnight.

+For message structure, I decided to keep it similar to a redux action with "type" to define the action, and maybe "payload"?
+I'll think about the payload part a bit more.

 ## Some other ideas that come to mind for the future

 - Synchronised watching, setup a proper RTC peer connection for a "driver" to control and watch the video which is streamed to everyone at the same time.